 - Preheat your oven to 375 degrees.

-- then lightly coat a small baking dish with nonstick cooking spray.
+- Lightly coat a small baking dish with nonstick cooking spray.
 (You can also use individual baking ramekins if you’d like.
 This recipe makes enough for approximately four servings.)

-- Next, melt two heaping tablespoons of butter in a large skillet over medium heat.
+- Next, melt the butter in a large skillet over medium heat.

-- Stir occasionally until onions become translucent, approximately two minutes.
+- Add the garlic, onion, carrots and corn to the skillet, stirring occasionally until the onions become translucent, about two minutes.

-- Next, mix in a third a cup of flour until lightly browned, about a minute.
+- Next, mix in the flour until lightly browned, about a minute.

-- And then gradually whisk in a cup of chicken broth, three-fourths cup milk, and one teaspoon of fresh thyme leaves.
+- Gradually whisk in the chicken broth, milk, and thyme.
 Whisk constantly until slightly thickened.

-- Then, add two cups chopped, leftover Thanksgiving turkey to the pan and stir.
+- Then, add the turkey to the pan and stir.

 - Season with salt and pepper as desired.

 - Pour the filling into the greased baking dish.

 - Top with a pastry puff (can be store-bought), and cut vents into the top of the crust.

 - Using a pastry brush, brush the crust with the beaten egg.

 - Bake in the oven until crust is golden brown, approximately 20 to 30 minutes.
 Allow to cool briefly before serving.